How to Boil and Eat Louisiana Blue Crabs

 Add seasonings:

-2 large sweet onions – chunked
+2 large sweet onions, quartered

-Several whole garlic pods
+Several whole garlic pods, cut in half

 3-4 Bay leaves